paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-022-national-geospatial-intelligence-agency.md

 <a id="section-451"></a>
 ## § 451.
-Maps, charts, and books
+Maps, charts, books, and datasets

 The Secretary of Defense may—

-(1) have the National Geospatial-Intelligence Agency prepare maps, charts, and nautical books required in navigation and have those materials published and furnished to navigators; and
+(1) have the National Geospatial-Intelligence Agency prepare nautical and aeronautical charts, topographic and geomatics maps, books, models, and datasets required in navigation and have those materials published and furnished to navigators; and

-(2) buy the plates and copyrights of existing maps, charts, books on navigation, and sailing directions and instructions.
+(2) acquire (by purchase, lease, license, or barter) all necessary rights, including copyrights and other intellectual property rights, required to prepare, publish, and furnish to navigators the products described in paragraph (1).

 ### Statutory Notes